It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 Workshop – If you need some hands-on and like to learn in a group setting a course of fundamentals can do the trick, they typically take several weeks with 1-2 days per week or several days after another.

-School – There are many online and in-person schools, while I think you can learn everything by yourself if you looking to learn the entire theory that might be a good solution for you.
+School – There are many online and in-person schools, but I think you can learn everything by yourself if you looking to learn the entire theory that might be a good solution for you.

 Academy – Many universities and academies offer a certificate and/or degree in photography, while I always support high education, I don’t believe that the time there would yield any better results than learning the basics via self-learning and a crash course.